Deakin RF-Sensing: Experiments on Correlated Knowledge Distillation for Monitoring Human Postures with Radios: Correlated Knowledge Distillation Design

 In addition to the CKD, we have an encoder, feature generator, and decoder.
 Encoder upsamples $C_t$ to proper width and height, suitable for the mainstream convolutional backbone networks and ResNet.
-Our CSI samples are 30 x 3 x 3 and the frame RGB is of 3 x 244 x 244.
-Therefore, for CSI, by using eight stacked transposed convolutional layers gradually, we upsampled $C_t$.
-The feature generator learns effective features for estimating a person's pose coordinates using the upsampled $C_t$.
-To this end, we require a robust feature extractor to generate spatial information from the upsampled $C_t$, compared to an image frame, as CSI lacks spatial information of the body key points.
+Our CSI samples are 30 x 3 x 3 and the RGB frame is 3 x 244 x 244.
+Therefore, for CSI, by using eight gradually stacked transposed convolutional layers, we up-sampled $C_t$.
+The feature generator learns effective features to estimate the pose coordinates of a person using the upsampled $C_t$.
+To this end, we require a robust feature extractor to generate spatial information from the upsampled $C_t$, compared to an image frame, as CSI lacks spatial information of the key points of the body.
 We stack four basic ResNet blocks (16 convolutional layers) as feature generators to extract insights (a size of 300x18x18), which transforms the upsampled $C_t$ to $F_t$.

-Our decoder is for shape adaptation and correlation between the learned feature, $F_t$, and the supervised output from $\mathcal T(.)$, the $PAM_t$.
+Our decoder is for the adaptation and correlation of the shape between the learned characteristic, $F_t$, and the supervised output of $\mathcal T(.)$, $PAM_t$.
 A body keypoint can be localized in the posture estimation job as two coordinates, namely the x and y axes.
-Therefore, the decoder is built to take $F_t$ as input and predict adjacency matrix within $(x,y)$ dimensions resulting in a \textit{predicted pose adjacent matrix} $\overline {PAM_t}$.
-To accomplish this, we have two convolutional layers where the first layer is to release channel-wise information and the second is to reorganize further the spatial information using kernels.
+Therefore, the decoder is designed to take $F_t$ as input and predict the adjacency matrix within $(x,y)$ dimensions, resulting in a \textit{predicted pose adjacent matrix} $\overline {PAM_t}$.
+To accomplish this, we have two convolutional layers where the first layer is to release channel-wise information, and the second is to reorganize further the spatial information using kernels.

-Indeed, the student class deep network predicts a pose adjacent matrix on each CSI input, $C_t$, using the encoder, feature extractor, and decoder.
+In fact, the Student class deep network predicts a pose adjacent matrix on each CSI input, $C_t$, using the encoder, feature extractor, and decoder.
 This process is designated as $S(C_t) \in \overline {PAM_t}$.
-Furthermore, with the CKD approach, the $PAM_t$ resulting from the teacher network is feedback to supervise every predicted $\overline {PAM_t}$ during the student training.
+Furthermore, with the CKD approach, the $PAM_t$ resulting from the Teacher network is feedback to supervise every predicted $\overline {PAM_t}$ during the Student training.